Languages of the Democratic Republic of the Congo: Swahili

 Swahili is the most widespread lingua franca in East Africa.
 In Congo, the local dialect of Swahili is known as Congo Swahili and differs considerably from Standard Swahili.
 Many variations of Congo Swahili are spoken in the country but the major one is Kingwana, sometimes called Copperbelt Swahili, especially in the Katanga area.

 Tshiluba

 The constitution does not specify which of the two major variations of Tshiluba is the national language.
 Luba-Kasai is spoken in the East Kasai Region (Luba people) and Luba-Lulua is used in the West Kasai Region among the Bena Lulua people.
 Luba-Kasai seems to be the language used by the administration.
 A related language, known as Luba-Katanga, is spoken in Katanga Province.

-Mashi

-Mashi (also known as Shi) is a Bantu language spoken primarily in the eastern provinces of the Democratic Republic of the Congo, especially in South Kivu and North Kivu.
-It is the native language of the Bashi people, who traditionally inhabit the Bushi region around Bukavu.
-Although Mashi is not one of the four national languages officially recognized in the country, it plays a significant cultural and social role in the eastern part of the DRC.

-The language belongs to the Bantu family, specifically within the Great Lakes Bantu subgroup.
-It is classified in the Guthrie classification as zone JD.53.
-Mashi is identified by the ISO 639-3 code shr and is listed in Glottolog under the reference name shii1238.

-There are an estimated ten million speakers of Mashi across the Democratic Republic of the Congo.
-While most speakers are concentrated in the Kivu provinces, internal migration has led to the presence of Mashi-speaking communities in various urban and rural areas throughout the country.
-The language is used in daily communication, traditional storytelling, music, and informal education.
-Local initiatives have emerged to promote its preservation and documentation, including community media and educational programs.

 Other languages

 The most notable other languages of the Democratic Republic of the Congo are Mashi, Mongo, Lunda, Kilega, Tetela, Chokwe, Budza, Ngbandi, Lendu, Mangbetu, Yombe, Nande, Ngbaka, Zande, Lugbara, Kifuliiru and Komo.

 As of 2010 the government decided to include Portuguese as an optional language at schools as a response to Brazil's increasing influence on the continent, and of the growing and considerable Angolan and Mozambican immigrant communities.

 Among the various forms of slang spoken in the Congo, Indubil has been noted since around the 1960s and continues to evolve today.